 Gordon runs our Manchester studio and manages major architectural projects across the North West.

 His experience spans commercial, education, residential, retail and healthcare projects, with a current focus on education and student living.
-Gordon also oversees technical delivery across Stride Treglown, leading our BIM and digital design team.
+Gordon leads technical delivery across Stride Treglown and oversees our Design for Manufacture and BIM & Digital Design teams.

 What’s your favourite project you’ve worked on to date?

 Rebuilding Marks and Spencer’s in Manchester after the IRA bomb attack.
 The whole building was demolished and I worked to bring it back to life.
 Manchester has always had a ‘can do’ attitude in the face of adversity, and it was incredible to be a part of a team that wanted to put the heart back into the city.

 What is the best building in your city?

 The Town Hall.
 It’s the beating heart of Manchester, strong, beautiful and dependable – very reflective of the city.

 Why did you choose a career in architecture?